djangopbx/djangopbx-docs/docs/admin/accounts/gateways.rst

 * Proxy
     Required, sets the  server address specified by the service provider.
 * Realm
-    Optional, but is may be required by some services providers.
+    Optional, but it may be required by some service providers.
 * Expire Seconds
     Optional, sets the expiry time for the registration.
 * Register
-    Required, set to **true** if the carrier uses a username and password.
+    Required.
+Set to **true** if the carrier uses a username and password.
 Set to **false** if the carrier uses IP authentication.
 * Retry Seconds
     Optional, sets the failed registration re-try interval.
 * Context